JavaScript is disabled

 If you purchase a depreciating asset, there are few ways you can claim this as a tax deduction.

-If the asset cost over $300 and was bought/installed between 1st July 2020 and 30th June 2023, you might be able to claim the business portion of the expense in full immediately.
+If the asset cost over $20,000 and was bought/installed between 7:30pm on the 6th of October 2020 (no, really!), and 30th of June 2023, you might be able to claim the business portion of the expense in full immediately.
 It’s called temporary full expensing, and it was introduced by the ATO to help businesses during the pandemic.

-You can read more about temporary full expensing on the ATO’s website.
+You can learn more about the scheme in our article on temporary full expensing.
 Otherwise:

-1. If the asset cost $300 or less, you can claim an immediate deduction
+1. If the asset cost $20k or less (for the financial year 2023/24), you can claim an immediate deduction

-2. If the asset cost more than $300, you can claim a deduction for the decline in value over the effective life of the asset.
+2. If the asset cost more than $20k (FY 2023/24), you can claim a deduction for the decline in value using the simplified asset depreciation rules.

 Keeping records for the ATO